Magnitus-/ExpressUser/README.md

 If a constraint error is encountered (ie, unique or null constraint violated), an error route will be triggered with Err.Source having the value of 'UserStore' and Err.Type having the value of 'StoreConstraint'.

-If no error was encountered while manipulating the store, but the user was not inserted,  an error route will be triggered with Err.Source having the value of 'ExpressUser' and Err.Type having the value of 'NoInsertion'.
+If no error was encountered while manipulating the store, but the user was not inserted, an error route will be triggered with Err.Source having the value of 'ExpressUser' and Err.Type having the value of 'NoUpdate'.

 Otherwise, no properties are set.

+- DELETE /User/Self and DELETE /User/:Field/:ID

+If no error was encountered while manipulatinbg the store, but no user was found to update, an error route will be triggered with Err.Source having the value of 'ExpressUser' and Err.Type having the value of 'NoDelete'.

+Otherwise, no properties are set.

+- GET /User/Self and GET /User/:Field/:ID

+If no error was encountered while manipulating the store, but the user was not found, an error route will be triggered with Err.Source having the value of 'ExpressUser' and Err.Type having the value of 'NoUser'.

+Otherwise, the retrieved user is stored in the property res.locals.ExpressUser.Result.

 ...

+- Further Note

-- Further Note: that whatever is passed to express-user by the validator is also passed to the responder and if an error is encountered by the validator, it can bypass express-user entirely and go straight to the responder by triggering an error route.
+Whatever is passed to express-user by the validator is also passed to the responder and if an error is encountered by the validator, it can bypass express-user entirely and go straight to the responder by triggering an error route.

 TO FINISH